-Ultimately, business schools applicants should research each test and select the exam they feel they'll most excel on, whether it's the GMAT or the GRE.
+Ultimately, business schools applicants should research each test.
+Applicants should select the exam they feel they'll most excel on, whether it's the GMAT or the GRE.

 About the Author: Laura Morrison is the Web Content Manager for GradSchools.com.
 She earned an MBA from the Rutgers School of Business in 2010.